Nth-iteration-labs/streamingbandit-ui/README.md

 OR

 2. Run StreamingBanditUI by clicking on index.html in the StreamingBanditUI directory.
 This works in most, but not all browsers.
 Recent versions of Firefox, Microsoft Edge and Google Chrome should work fine.
-3. Now enter the IP or domain together with the port on StreamingBandit is running (default: http://localhost:8080).
+3. Now enter the IP or domain together with the port on StreamingBandit is running (default: http://localhost:8080) and login to the StreamingBandit server.

 That's it!
 You should now be able to access your StreamingBandit server, and start experimenting!